 PPE-PS is a blend of polyphenylene ether and polystyrene.
 PPE material is an amorphous thermoplastic with a high glass transition temperature of 215°C. Polystyrene is often used in an expanded foam state for product packaging.
 It is also available in clear and hard forms.

 PPE on its own is not often used due to difficulties in processing as it has poor molten flowability.
 As such, it is often blended with polystyrene to improve processability.
 PPE can be blended with any proportion of PS.
 The glass transition temperature tends to decrease with higher proportions of polystyrene.
-Other additives like glass fiber can also be added to further improve mechanical properties.
+Other additives, such as glass fiber, can also be added to improve mechanical properties.

 What is the Filament Specification of PPE-PS?